mrhello369/kubefin/DEVELOPMENT.md

 ```
 There are two clusters in the cost summary: `kubefin-server` as the primary cluster and `cluster-1` as the secondary cluster.

+You can also access the KubeFin dashboard at http://localhost:3000.

 ### Checking KubeFin API

 After running the following command: